-A few things to announce: First, the first profiles with our Lucinda Award Winners will be going up this week so look for those.
-Second, we have decided to EXTEND the deadline for the short story contest to May 8, 2015 at 11:59 pm Pacific Standard Time US.
+Also, don't forget that we have decided to EXTEND the deadline for the short story contest to May 8, 2015 at 11:59 pm Pacific Standard Time US.
 Go to the www.legendarywomen.org/contest page for more details on our literary contest.

 Our staffer, Megan Hussey, has a brilliant article calling forth for a new type of award for awards season.

 As a corollary to our First Annual Literary Contest, we're having a drive until November 30, 2012 to get together books for the Women's Prison Book Project (WPBP), a non-profit based in Minnesota, which collects paperback books and workbooks as well as monetary donations to help ensure that the over 150, 000 women in the prison system have access to reading materials to improve their lives.
 Read on to learn how to help!

 We all have a favorite heroine, a woman who kicks a serious amount of butt and inspires us to be better than we are.
 So far, Legendary Women, Inc. has celebrated the female characters who already exist.
 Now we, along with Random Acts, are asking our readers to create some of their own!
 You have until November 30, 2012 to enter our contest so please check out the rules below!